pthivierge/PI-to-MATLAB-Utility/README.md

 <sup>1</sup> PI AF SDK must be installed on the machine where the PI-to-MATLAB utility is used.
 The easiest way to obtain PI AF SDK is to download and install the PI Asset Framework Client.
 You may obtain the PI Asset Framework Client installation kit from our Tech Support webpage.

+##How to create the installation package
+In visual studio, double click on the project properties.
+Then Select the Publish menu.
+Click on Publish Now.
+This will create a new click-once application called setup.exe under the Setup folder of the repository.

+If you want to uninstall the application, use the add-remove program Windows feature.

+##Contributing